andrewtforrester/scdocs/index.md

 3. Craft Basics.
 Craft here an excellent [intro tutorial](https://craftcms.com/docs/getting-started-tutorial/) which covers everything you’ll need to know to get started.
 4. Tailwind.
 Tailwind has very excellent [documentation](https://tailwindcss.com/docs).
 Start be reading the “getting started” and “core concepts” sections, and then reference the rest as needed.
 5. Basic Vue.
 Their [docs](https://vuejs.org/v2/guide/) are pretty good.
 [This](https://www.udemy.com/course/vuejs-2-the-complete-guide/) is also a good course.
 Don’t learn too much yet, you can pick it up as you start to work on the site pretty easily.
 6. Basic Twig Templating.
-The [twig docs](https://twig.symfony.com/doc/3.x/) are ok, but they cover _way more_ that you’ll need to know.
+The [twig docs](https://twig.symfony.com/doc/3.x/) are ok, but they cover _way more_ than you’ll need to know.
 Part 3 of the craft [intro tutorial](https://craftcms.com/docs/getting-started-tutorial/) will cover everything you need to know.

 ##### Once you get going, take a look at: